How to have faster detections?

 Image capture

 The Pickit cameras expose configuration settings, such that you can select the one that produces the best possible 3D capture.
-Some settings allow capturing better images at the cost of longer image capture times, so make sure that they are used only if needed.
+Some settings allow capturing better images at the cost of longer image capture times (or combining multiple captures), so make sure that they are used only if needed.
+The expected gain in total detection time can vary from less than a second to multiple seconds.

 Object detection